deepsense-ai/db-ally/docs/how-to/visualize_views.md

     gradio_interface.launch()
 ```

-The endpoint is set by gradio server by triggering python module with Gradio Adapter launch command.
+The endpoint is set by by triggering python module with Gradio Adapter launch command.
 Private endpoint is set to http://127.0.0.1:7860/ by default.

 ## Links